nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `export`

 Exports all notes within the note workspace as a PDF file.
-> ⚠️ To export a file, there must be at least 1 note contain within the note workspace.
+> ⚠️ To export a file, there must be at least 1 note contained within the note workspace.

 > ⚠️ The export process can take a while.
 > A very large text can cause the program to take a long time to export.